grierson/grierson/structure.md

 and what is `outside`

 [Alistair Cockburn - Hexagonal Architecture Explained](https://store7710079.company.site/Hexagonal-Architecture-Explained-p655931616)

-* For managing the contents of the shopping cart
-* For configuring the system
-* For sending notifications

 The `app` has no knowledge of the technology used outside of the port.

 `Adapter` = Adapts `External` <-> `Domain`